jmyacobn/whats-cookin/README.md

 # 🍴 What's Cookin'? 🍴️

 ## Abstract
 What's Cookin'? is an interactive, web-based application that allows users to view a list of recipes they want to cook and plan their meals and shopping trips accordingly.
-Using HTML, CSS, JavaScript, and APIs, we built our app to allow users to view recipes, filter recipes by tag, search recipes by name, and save their favorite recipes in a single place.
-Users are able to filter recipes and search for recipes by name on their favorites page as well.
-When a user clicks on any recipe, they will be provided with a list of ingredients with their quantities, an estimate of the total cost to make this recipe, and step-by-step instructions for cooking.
+Using HTML, CSS, JavaScript, and APIs, we built our app to allow users to view recipes, including step-by-step cooking instructions, ingredient list, and estimated total cost; filter recipes by tag or by name; save recipes to cook; manage ingredients in their pantry; view a customized shopping list by recipe based upon their pantry; and update their pantry with a single click when recipe has been cooked.

 ## Preview of Application
 ### Search Functionality